Flexberry/flexberry.github.io/pages/products/flexberry-ember/components/ef_file.en.md

     base64FileExtension="jpg"
   }}{% endraw %}
   ```
-`base64Value` - property should contains string in base64 format.
-When `base64Value` changes, after successfull processing, value is set to `null`.
-This is due to the specifics of file-control and is necessary for situations when the user wants to attach/replace a file selected from the file system after using `base64Value`.
+`base64Value` parameter, which should contain a string in base64 format.
+When you change the value `base64Value` and successfully processed in the file control variable is assigned the value `null`.
+It is related to specific file and control is necessary for situations when the user wants to attach/replace file selected from the file system after using `base64Value`.

-`base64FileName` and `base64FileExtension` - name attributes for created files.
+`base64FileName` and `base64FileExtension` attributes to the name and uploads the file.
-Name will be set as :
+The name will look like :
 ```javascript
 `{base64FileName}.{base64FileExtension}`
 ```

-To display the modal error window when processing base64 files, you must set the parameter `showModalDialogOnUploadError` to `true`.
+To display a modal window error when handling base64 encoded files, you must set the parameter value `showModalDialogOnUploadError` `true`.

 ## Appearance settings in the mobile view